News:

 Totally transformed by new bunkering, the 10th is a deceiving knob to knob hole with a rather narrow green and well protected by sand left and right.
 Perhaps the green complex is a little too similar to the 8th, but it isn't a bad hole for that.
 Folks may be wondering why the course is so green.
 It is my impression that Manchester has not been spared the rain England has been deluged by this year.
 In any case, given the severity of the land, I am not sure keen conditions would be the most suitable.

 The final par 5 could be Prestbury's best.
 Trees are a serious issue around the tee and for the drive.
-The tee shot requires a long and accurate strike to the left side of high spot in the fairway to reach the turn of the dogleg and avoid trrees.
+The tee shot requires a long and accurate strike to the left side of the fairway to reach the turn of the dogleg and avoid trrees.
 Anything too long on this line will run down to a wood.
 Anything terribly far right of this line makes going for the green in two an arduous task due to trees guarding the inside of the dogleg.

 The 12th is visually odd from the tee.
 We must hit over a garden hedge and shape the shot left to right to earn a good angle of approach.
 Other than trees, obscured visuals from the tee or out and out blindness is perhaps Prestbury's biggest weakness.
 The site is lovely yet it often feels like one isn't afforded the views even thought there are usually consequences for not hitting the mark.
 For sure the construction date explains some of the tee shots.
 Thankfully, the hole improves immeasurably due to the approach.
 The golfer's first glimpse of a green is the 15th in the background.
 I thought this was the intended target until walking further up the fairway.
 I stated earlier that this green is the low part of the course and because of this the club recently carried out extensive drainage work.